levatas-agency/engineering/roles-responsibilities.md

 * Good mentoring, coaching, and training skills
 * Strong organizational skills

-__Total Compensation__
+### Total Compensation

-Market value for this position was collected from PayScale.com.
-Palm Beach, Florida.
+The market value for this position was collected from PayScale.com, in the Palm Beach, Florida labor market.
 Job Title: Software Engineer 4.

 * 25%: $90,000
 * 50%: $103,000